 How a Bad Sign Changed Everything

-The first spark came when I spotted an overpriced, flimsy "salt life" cutout.
-I knew coastal art could carry more heart and quality, so I cut two surfboards from reclaimed wood and asked a friend to paint one.
-I kept one, listed the other online, and it sold that same day.
-Ideas poured in, I filled my space with surfboard signs, and Sea & Salt Studio quietly took shape.
+The first spark came when we spotted an overpriced, flimsy "salt life" cutout.
+We knew coastal art could carry more heart and quality, so we cut two surfboards from reclaimed wood and asked a friend to paint one.
+We kept one, listed the other online, and it sold that same day.
+Ideas poured in, we filled our space with coastal surfboard art, and Sea & Salt Studio quietly took shape.

 Layering Coastal Memories

-Paint, sand, shells, resin, and small wood cutouts come together slowly, one thoughtful layer at a time.
-I build each surfboard as a story, guided by phrases, tides of color, and the natural grain below.
+Sand, paint, shells, resin, and other coastal treasures-the hidden gems I’m always searching for, come together slowly, one thoughtful layer at a time.
+We build each surfboard as a story, guided by phrases, tides of color, and the natural grain below.
 Some pieces feel calm and sun-faded, others playful and bold, but none repeat.
-My goal is simple, every finished board should feel personal, as if it has always belonged in your coastal space.
+Our goal is simple — every finished board should feel personal, as if it has always belonged in your coastal space.

 Sustainability